golang/website/_content/blog/size-specialized-allocations.md

 summary: Go 1.27 improves performance of small allocations using size-specialized allocation functions.
 ---

-Go 1.27 includes faster memory allocation for allocations of fewer than 80 bytes.
+Go 1.27 includes faster memory allocation for allocations of 80 bytes or fewer.
 Allocations can be up to 20-30% faster, making allocation-heavy programs up to 1% faster.
 The Go runtime improves the performance of those allocations by adding specialized functions that are used to allocate certain sizes.
 These specialized functions